arllanos/minesweeper-API/README.md

     ]
 ]
 ```
 Using Postman?
-You can pretty render using the Postman Visualize feature.
-For rendering in Postman [this](https://gist.github.com/arllanos/6a57c6b293c0c7280562aef3d97eb248) code in the Test tab
+You can pretty render the reponse using the Postman Visualize feature.
+Follow this steps to render the game board in Postman:
+1. Add [this](https://gist.github.com/arllanos/6a57c6b293c0c7280562aef3d97eb248) code to the `Tests` script for the request.
+2. Click `Send` to run the request.
+3. Click the `Visualize` tab to render the game board.